lanl/hippynn/docs/source/examples/excited_states.rst

 Note that a `multi-target node` is used here, defined by the keyword ``module_kwargs={"n_target": n_states + 1}``.
-Here, `n_states` is the number of states in consideration.
+Here, `n_states` is the number of *excited* states in consideration.
 The extra state is for the ground state, which is often useful.
 The database name is simply `E` with a shape of ``(n_molecules, n_states+1)``.